How to Design a Laundry Room

 Some features are forgotten when building a laundry room due to financial constraints or because they can be updated later.
 However, some characteristics, such as:

-- Drying rack: this provides a place for delicates as well as other clothing items that cannot go in the dryer to hang up versus scattered around the house blocking doorways.
+• Drying rack: This provides a place for delicates and other clothing items that cannot go in the dryer to hang up rather than being scattered around the house, blocking doorways.

-- Folding stations: instead of having to carry each load of laundry to another room of the house, usually a bed or couch, to fold, having a designated area that is waist-high makes it easy to get it all done in one spot.
-Not to mention helps the backaches!
+• Folding stations: instead of carrying each load of laundry to another room of the house, usually a bed or couch, to fold, having a designated area that is waist-high makes it easy to get it all done in one spot.
+Not to mention, it helps the backaches!

-- Sink: Including this component in the layout of the laundry room makes it simple to soak or pre-scrub a difficult stain before washing it.
+• Sink: Including this component in the laundry room’s layout makes it simple to soak or pre-scrub a difficult stain before washing it.

-Adding these features to the laundry room can help make the repetitive task a bit more enjoyable.
+Adding these features to the laundry room can help make the repetitive task more enjoyable.

 Laundry mudroom design ideas

-Sometimes a space needs to serve multiple purposes, and places like the laundry and mudroom are great combinations that complement each other.
-While there are a few variations in each of the spaces, there are also several common threads that make it easy to blend them together.
-Mudrooms are designed to be a designated areas for the family to take off outerwear like coats, hats, and shoes so that dragging dirt into the house is limited.
+Sometimes, a space needs to serve multiple purposes, and places like the laundry and mudroom are great combinations that complement each other.
+While there are a few variations in each of the spaces, several common threads make it easy to blend them together.
+Mudrooms are designed to be a designated area for the family to remove outerwear like coats, hats, and shoes so that dragging dirt into the house is limited.
 Laundry rooms are the place where clothes are washed and dried.
 The main goal is to craft an area where the two can operate seamlessly.
 Placing them across from each other or side by side creates defined boundaries for each.
-Adding a hamper for dirty clothes helps eliminate the chance of dirt making its way onto clean clothes as well.
+Adding a hamper for dirty clothes helps eliminate the chance of dirt on clean clothes.
 Including a sink is a good choice since it allows everyone to immediately wash their hands or wipe down any other messes, such as the dog’s muddy paws.
-With this pleasing combination, you can have an organized place to do the laundry plus an area for the family to shed those dirty clothes right away.
+With this pleasing combination, you can have an organized place to do the laundry and an area for the family to shed those dirty clothes immediately.

 Designing a laundry room